groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/loading/load-password-protected-documents.md

 toc: True
 ---

-[**GroupDocs.Annotation**](https://products.groupdocs.com/annotation/net) allows to annotate documents that are protected with a password.
+[GroupDocs.Annotation](https://products.groupdocs.com/annotation/net) allows you to annotate documents that are protected with a password.

 To load a password protected file, follow these steps: